mroam/chordlifter/README.md

 [ ] Block setText( ) so it doesn't take just anything

 [ ] Bring in the chord tests from classroom.

+[ ] Consider having separate folders for "starter" and "answer-key" versions.

 # Ideas